northeast-kansas-library-system/nextkansas-notices-and-slips/README.md

 ```

-This should give you 1 text file for each row in the report saved in C:\git\.
-Each text file represents 1 notice/slip from Koha.
+This macro should save the contents of coulmn B in a text file in c:\git.
+The title of each file should be based on column A.  Each text file should be saved in the folder for the branchcode that the notice or slip is for.
+If the slip is not assigned to a specific branchcode, then it will be saved in c:\git\AAAAA

-Save these in the github folder and run git to sync with the online repository.
+Move the contents of c:\git to the local folder for your repository and then use git to sync the updated information with your repository.